-From the gigantic Guanacaste tree that shades its parking lot to the local paintings, hacienda-style benches, and indigenous stone statues that decorate its lobby and walkways, this motel just south of town has more character than other hotels in town.
+From the gigantic Guanacaste tree that shades its parking lot to the local paintings, hacienda-style benches, and indigenous stone statues that decorate its lobby and walkways, this hotel just south of town is not a bad option if you're passing through.
 Rooms are comfortable, if a little institutional, but the grounds are verdant and the rectangular pool is quite large, with lots of shaded areas.
 A playground and lots of play space make it a good option for families.
 Two of the rooms by the pool have private whirlpool tubs, and there are handicapped-access rooms and bathrooms.
-Rooms facing the highway can be a little noisy; numbers 17 and up are quieter.
+Rooms facing the highway can be a little noisy; Nos.
+17 and up are quieter.
 The restaurant serves complimentary buffet breakfasts on a pleasant terrace, but you're best off heading into town for dinner.